youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

 ### Interesting benchmarks

+#### Timing-related
-Some particularly interesting benchmark results are:
+Some particularly interesting timing-related benchmark results are:

  - `wbStartupDurBlankToBrowseUs*`: Measures the startup time, until all images finish loading.